Disney Lorcana: Shimmering Skies

+Azurite Sea

+Set in the open seas, the Illumineers pretend to be pirates.
+Jim Hawkins from Treasure Planet helms the Illumineers' ship, while the Kakamora from Moana and entire cast of Big Hero 6 show up.
+The Illumineers aim to find the owner of a mysterious dropped Inkcaster, hoping to find the Curator to help restore the Great Illuminary.
+Mr. Smee from Peter Pan secretly conspires with Captain Hook to make the journey more dangerous.
+Aladdin's nemesis Jafar schemes his own plan, having touched the remnants of Ursula's crown, which was dubbed the "Hexwell" crown.

+Archazia's Island

+Illumineers arrive at a mysterious ancient island, where they meet Archazia, a wise female owl who is the implied owner of the found missing Inkcaster and knows extensive amount of Lorcana mythology.
+She speaks of the Hexwell Forge, a kiln that can produce magical artifacts, including the Hexwell Crown.
+Archazia also mentions that the Hexwell Crown is one half of a larger artifact, while also granting the team magical "coils" onto their Inkcasters that allow them to summon characters with dual ink affinities.

 Gameplay

 With decks made up of at least 60 cards, players produce "ink", a resource that allows cards representing characters, items, and song lyrics from Disney media to be summoned.
 Turns follow a sequence of generating ink, playing cards, using actions from cards, and challenging opponents' character cards.
 While interacting with each other's cards, players attempt to accrue twenty points (known in game as "lore") before their opponent.

 Ink types

 Players summon Disney characters using different types of "ink".
 There are six ink types in the game: